Scripted Tools (TypeScript)¶

 | driver | The framework’s adapter for one platform — ios-host for iOS Simulator, playwright-native for browsers, etc. A target picks which drivers it supports under platforms.<p>.drivers:. |

 | host vs on-device | “Host” is the developer machine running the daemon and CLI.
 “On-device” is the emulator / simulator / browser the trailmap drives.
-Tools default to running on-host; the requiresHost: true spec flag enforces that for tools that need Node-only APIs. |
+The requiresHost: true spec flag keeps an in-process tool host-only (skips on-device registration); it does not change the runtime. |

 | QuickJS | The embedded JavaScript engine the daemon uses to dispatch .ts tools in-process (no subprocess fork, no Node node_modules).
-Tools needing full Node-compatible APIs opt into a Bun subprocess via requiresHost: true. |
+Tools needing full Node-compatible APIs select the Bun subprocess via runtime: subprocess in their descriptor. |

 | MCP | Model Context Protocol — the wire protocol the daemon uses to advertise tools to the agent.
 Scripted tools register through this automatically; you never touch the protocol directly. |